AlbertQueiroz/MSN-Rebuild/README.md

 * Windows Live Messenger Redesign Concept created with Swift using UIKit.
 * for Apple Developer Academy - Foundation.
-* Made by beginner's, just for pacticing.
+* Made by beginner's, just for practicing.
 * First Challenge.
 First Swift Application.

 ## How to use?